Android Nougat & February Security Updates For Samsung Galaxy S7, S7 Edge Units

 “This ROM brings the Dark Theme specially designed for this custom firmware.
 There are some cool animations as well,” the post added.

-Samsung Galaxy S7 Edge owners, however, need to be more careful, if they finally decide to use an unofficial software to experience the Nougat treat.
+Samsung Galaxy S7 Edge owners, however, need to be more careful if they finally decide to use an unofficial software to experience the Nougat treat.
 The Inquisitr would like to remind all the Samsung Galaxy S7 and S7 Edge owners planning to install a custom ROM that any mistakes during the installation process could permanently damage the handset.
 Also, utilizing any kind of custom ROM will automatically void active warranties for the Samsung phone.
 For the detailed guide on how to install a custom Android Nougat update, head to the Team Android’s post linked above.

 [Featured Image by Chung Sung-Jun/Getty Images]